 You’ll learn more about available testing locations and times when you register.

 How long is the Praxis?

 A government ID showing your photo, signature and name.
 Examples include a driver’s license, a passport, a state/province ID, national ID or military ID).
 NOTE: Your name on your registration materials must be an exact match with your name on your ID.

 What Not to Bring?

 - Any electronic devices, including cell phones and calculators

 - Food/drink unless specifically required and approved in advance

-What Should I Expect During Your Praxis II (5095) Exam?
+What Should I Expect During Your Praxis (5095) Exam?

 Format/Number of Questions: